espositoandrea/SERENE/docs/server/survey.rst

 The Survey
 ==========

-The survey is generated using the export defined in the module ``survey/survey-data.js``.
-Here is documented the structure of the exported object.
+The survey is generated using the exported object defined in the module ``survey-data.js``.
+Here is documented the structure of that object.

 .. js:autoclass:: Survey
    :members: